Would you like to serve as an Election Judge?

 FAX to: 651-266-2177

-Beginning June 26, 2020, Little Canada residents can vote by completing an absentee ballot application in person at the following locations:
+ABSENTEE VOTING - Beginning September 18, 2020, residents can vote Absentee by completing an absentee ballot application in person at the following locations:

 Register to Vote Before Election Day

 Visit www.mnvotes.org to register to vote or check your current status and address if you are unsure.
-Any changes to your name or address (even only changing apartment numbers) requires a new voter registration.
+Any changes to your name or address (even only changing apartment numbers) require new voter registration.

 Online election results can be found on the Secretary of State’s website.